 Marked up text:

-5.1.8.5 Ranging exchange with Information Elements
+5.1.8.5 Ranging exchange with information elements

-In an RDEV that supports IEs, the ranging exchange may be performed by the MAC as part of the data/ acknowledgement process.
+In an RDEV that supports IEs, the ranging exchange may be performed by the MAC as part of the data/ acknowledgment process.

-This process is initiated upon receipt an MCPS-DATA.request with the RangingMethod parameter set to a supported ranging mode, and the UseRangingIE parameter set to TRUE.
-The MAC sublayer will generate a Ranging request IE (see 5.2.4.34.1) and include it in the data or multipurpose frame sent.
-The Ranging method field shall be set according to the RangingMethod parameter of the request.
-The Ranging message sequence number field shall be incremented with each MCPS-DATA.request with ranging enabled.
-The AR field of the Frame Control field shall be set to request acknowledgement.
+This process is initiated upon receipt of an MCPS-DATA.request with the RangingMethod parameter set to a supported ranging mode and the UseRangingIE parameter set to TRUE.
+The MAC sublayer will generate a Ranging request IE, as described in 5.2.4.34.1, and include it in the data or multipurpose frame sent.
+The Ranging Method field of the Ranging request IE shall be set according to the RangingMethod parameter of the MCPS-DATA.request primitive.
+The Ranging Message Sequence Number field shall be incremented upon receipt of each MCPS-DATA.request with ranging enabled.
+The AR field of the Frame Control field shall be set to request an acknowledgment.

-When a data or multipurpose frame containing a Ranging request IE (see 5.2.4.34.1) is received by an RDEV that supports IEs, the receive Timestamp is captured and a Ranging response IE (see 5.2.4.34.2) is included in the Acknowledgement if two way ranging is requested.
-The Response TX-timestamp field of the Ranging response IE is set to the local time reference when the Acknowledgement is transmitted.
-If the Ranging method field of the received Ranging Request IE indicates a two-way ranging request, the Request RX-timestamp field is set to the Timestamp captured when the packet containing the request was received.
+When a data or multipurpose frame containing a Ranging request IE is received by an RDEV that supports IEs, the receive Timestamp is captured and a Ranging response IE, as described in 5.2.4.34.2, is included in the acknowledgment if two way ranging is requested.
+The Response TX Timestamp field of the Ranging response IE is set to the local time reference when the acknowledgment is transmitted.
+If the Ranging Method field of the received Ranging request IE indicates a two-way ranging request, the Request RX Timestamp field is set to the Timestamp captured when the packet containing the request was received.

-Upon receipt of the Acknowldgement by the originating device, the Timestamp parameters of the MCPSDATA. confirm are set according to the contents of the Ranging response IE.
+Upon receipt of the acknowledgment by the originating device, the timestamp parameters of the MCPS-DATA. confirm primitive are set according to the contents of the Ranging response IE.

 5.2.4.34.1 Ranging request IE